Binge Eating DisorderTrastorno de Atracones Compulsivos

-Binge eating disorder is an illness that involves eating, in a specific period of time, more food than others eat in the same amount of time, under the same circumstances.
-It differs from bulimia because its sufferers do not purge their bodies of the excess food via vomiting, laxative abuse, or diuretic abuse.
+Binge eating disorder is an illness that involves eating, in a specific period of time.
+More food is eaten than others eat in the same amount of time, under the same circumstances.
+It differs from bulimia.
+Its sufferers do not purge their bodies of the excess food via vomiting, laxative abuse, or diuretic abuse.

 Who is affected by binge eating disorder?

 Do not stop eating until they are uncomfortably full.

 Feel embarrassed by the amount of food they are eating.

 Have a history of weight gains and losses.

 Have more difficulty losing weight and keeping it off than people with other serious weight problems.

 Binge eating disorder is found in about 1% to 2% of the general population.
 It is more often seen in women than men.

 Medical complications that may result from binge eating disorder include the following: